fujitatomoya/ros2ai/README.md

 ### Prerequisites

 As described in overview diagram, `ros2ai` uses only OpenAI Python API but backend implementation can be replaced with Ollama that provides the compatible API with OpenAI.
-User need to choose either of them are used by `ros2ai` as following configuration.
+User need to choose either of them is used by `ros2ai` as following configuration, otherwise it falls back to use OpenAI.

 - [OpenAI](https://openai.com/)